ucfopen/Obojobo-Classic/README.md

 The docker-compose setup will automatically set up the server containers, seed the database, and get everything up and running.

 1. Install [Docker for Mac/Windows/Linux](https://www.docker.com/products/docker)
-2. Install PHP Composer via https://getcomposer.org/download
+2. Install PHP Composer via https://getcomposer.org/down
-3. Run `composer install` - if you have git permission issues, [configure your github ssh keys](https://help.github.com/articles/generating-an-ssh-key/)
+3. Run `docker-compose up -d` (-d makes it run in the background eg: daemonized). this will take a while the first time.
-4. Run `docker-compose up -d` (-d makes it run in the background eg: daemonized)
+4. After 3 finishes: Run `docker-compose run --rm phpfpm composer install` to install wordpress and all the php vendor libraries.
-5. After up finishes, Run `docker-compose run --rm phpfpm php internal/update_password.php obojobo_admin` to generate the obojobo_admin user's password
+5. After 4 finishes:  Run `docker-compose run --rm phpfpm php internal/update_password.php obojobo_admin` VIEW output for the obojobo_admin user's password.
-6. Log in either at http://127.0.0.1/repository or http://127.0.0.1/wp/wp-admin
+6. Log in either at `http://127.0.0.1/repository` or `http://127.0.0.1/wp/wp-admin`

-## Working on React Repository w/ Docker
+## React Repository AND Docker

-Docker isn't needed to work on the storybook components.
+Docker isn't needed to work with storybook components, just use `yarn storybook` for that.
 To allow react to talk to the server, you'll need to run webpack-dev-server and the docker servers together.

-That means you need to have the docker-compose servers running (`docker-compose up -d` shown above) AND the webpack dev server (`yarn dev`)
+That means you need to have BOTH the docker servers running (`docker-compose up -d` shown above) AND the webpack dev server (`yarn dev`).
+Using this combo requires the obojobo config for APP_URL be set to the url that webpack-dev-server creates, that value is hardcoded (due to php class const) in cfgLocal.docker.php.
+The url you should use is whatever webpack-dev-server announces when it starts running, usually `https:/127.0.0.1:8080`

 # Requirements